SrijanBadhya/Debsoc/Running the PES Debsoc.md

 By the time round 3 starts, around 60% of the recruits will have dropped out, and the challenge of conducting sessions shifts from having the energy to handle one intensive day, to having the stamina to retain energy for a month.

-Round 3 had full-fledged APs.
+Round 3 in 2023 & 2025 (the 24-25 batch's r3 got pushed to march) had full-fledged APs.
 APs are simpler than BPs so we have always started with APs for the last 4 years.
 If 8 people show up one day and all these people have quite some experience debating, then you can try out a BP, but in all other cases, I believe AP is the way.

-Juniors are unaware that they even have the right to judge, so make sure you always give them the option to.
+Juniors are unaware that they even have the right to judge, so make sure you always inform them of this.

 ---